Saphfox/SaphFox/Contributing.md

-Here’s a suggested `Contributing.md` layout that includes the requested sections, including a "Notes" section at the top, a list of contributors with their areas of contribution, and an inviting tone.
-I used a friendly and encouraging style, as well as a placeholder for adding images or other graphics.

----

 # Contributing to SaphFox

 Thank you for your interest in contributing to **SaphFox**!
 We appreciate the time and effort you’re willing to invest in making this platform the best it can be.
 Whether you’re a seasoned developer or a newcomer, there’s a place for everyone here.